grafana/grafana/contribute/architecture/backend/services.md

 ## Run Wire / generate code

 When running `make run` it will call `make gen-go` on the first run. `gen-go` in turn will call the wire binary and generate the code in [wire_gen.go](/pkg/server/wire_gen.go) and [wire_gen.go](/pkg/cmd/grafana-cli/runner/wire_gen.go).
-The wire binary is installed using [bingo](https://github.com/bwplotka/bingo) which will make sure to download and install all the tools needed, including the Wire binary at using a specific version.
+The wire binary is installed using [bingo](https://github.com/bwplotka/bingo) which will download and install all the tools needed, including the Wire binary at the specified version.

 ## OSS vs Enterprise

-Grafana OSS and Grafana Enterprise shares code and dependencies.
-Grafana Enterprise might need to override/extend certain OSS services.
+Grafana OSS and Grafana Enterprise share code and dependencies.
+Grafana Enterprise overrides or extends certain OSS services.

 There's a [wireexts_oss.go](/pkg/server/wireexts_oss.go) that has the `wireinject` and `oss` build tags as requirements.
 Here services that might have other implementations, e.g. Grafana Enterprise, can be registered.

 Similarly, there's a wireexts_enterprise.go file in the Enterprise source code repository where other service implementations can be overridden/be registered.

-To extend oss background service create a specific background interface for that type and inject that type to [ProvideBackgroundServiceRegistry](/pkg/server/backgroundsvcs/background_services.go) instead of the concrete type.
+To extend an OSS background service, create a specific background interface for that type and inject that type to [ProvideBackgroundServiceRegistry](/pkg/server/backgroundsvcs/background_services.go) instead of the concrete type.
 Then add a wire binding for that interface in [wireexts_oss.go](/pkg/server/wireexts_oss.go) and in the enterprise wireexts file.

 ## Methods